 Make sure you understand anti-doping and what it means to you.
-Keep the booklet in your gym bag or pocket.

 Use this guide when you are notified for a testing session, or when you want to brush up on your understanding about testing sessions.

 How to keep up to date with anti-doping